mcsweeney90/heterogeneous_optimistic_finish_time/README.md

+# Heterogeneous Optimistic Finish Time (HOFT)

-Source code for multicore CPU and GPU static task scheduling simulator described in paper "An efficient static scheduling heuristic for accelerated architectures."
+This repository provides the source code for the static task graph scheduling simulator for multicore CPU and GPU target platforms described in the paper "An efficient static scheduling heuristic for accelerated architectures" (Tom McSweeney, Neil Walton, Mawussi Zounon, 2019).

-# An_efficient_new_static_scheduling_heuristic_for_accelerated_architectures
+### An_efficient_new_static_scheduling_heuristic_for_accelerated_architectures

 LaTeX source, images, etc for the paper itself.

-# simulator
+### simulator

 Source code for the simulator itself.